 All office hour times are posted on the course calendar at the bottom of the Schedule page on the course website and in Discord.
 See the Office Hours channel in Discord for instructions on how to queue up for help during office hours.

 Sometimes you will have longer-form questions with code (or links to your GitHub repo) that probably should not be openly posted on a Discord chat channel.
 And please don’t direct message (DM) staff in Discord with huge snippits of code.

 Login to Piazza and use the threads for longer-form questions, particularly those that involve code.
 You can also post private messages here that will only be seen by staff members.
-Regrades, however, will never be accepted on Piazza except for specific things that are not in Gradescope, such as lab attendance.
+Regrades, however, will never be accepted on Piazza except for specific things that are not in Gradescope and we tell you explicitly to do this.

-Think of it as Discord is stopping by for a quick chat, for a meeting, or for hanging out, while Piazza is for submitting significant help requests or questions.
+Think of Discord as stopping by for a quick chat, for a meeting, or for hanging out, while Piazza is for submitting significant help requests or questions.

 There is no textbook for this class, however, Profs.
 McBurney and Sherriff will be releasing regular videos on YouTube on the class content in lieu of “traditional” lectures.
 So, instead of a single “sit in zoom for 75 minutes twice a week,” we will release around three 20-30 min YouTube video lectures that you can watch when it is most convenient for you.
 We suggest you subscribe to the YouTube channel so you are always up to date, but we will also post all videos (with some lecture notes) on the course website.